-Our Bali, Your Bali - A Fundraising Cookbook Like No Other - NOW!
+Our Bali Your Bali - A Fundraising Cookbook Like No Other - NOW!
 Bali

 This was a difficult reality for restaurateur Dean Keddel, whose two popular restaurants, Ginger Moon Canteen and Jackson Lily’s, have long been favourite hotspots for international, and in particular Australian, visitors.

-Located along two of Bali’s most thriving (or should we say previously thriving) eat streets, Oberoi and Jalan Raya Seminyak, diners would come in to savour delicious fusion creations at both venues.
+Located along two of Bali’s most thriving (or previously thriving) eat streets, Oberoi and Jalan Raya Seminyak, diners would come in to savour delicious fusion creations at both venues.
 Dean, also the Executive Chef of the restaurants, served creative east-meets-west cuisine which would fly out the kitchen, with suckling pig pizzas or rendang baos quenching the curiosity of patron’s palates.

-But, that success was incredibly dependent on the millions of international visitors that filled up the Seminyak streets, and both Ginger Moon and Jackson Lily’s have remained shut for 8 months.
+But, that success was incredibly dependent on the millions of international visitors that filled up the Seminyak streets, and both Ginger Moon and Jackson Lily’s have remained shut ever since.

 “Yet again, Bali finds itself in a crisis situation,” shares Dean.
 “This pandemic has reaped havoc amongst families and communities, as well as costing the economy billions of dollars.”
 While Dean normally employs 130 staff over his two venues, he says he has now had to cut back to a core of 50 – even then Dean has found it difficult to keep up the well-being and morale of his staff and their families.

-Note: Update: In 2022, Dean has opened Jackson Lily’s restaurant as a Food Rescue Kitchen, cooking 300 meals a day, distributed by Scholars of Sustenance Indonesia; the Our Bali Your Bali team are also releasing an eye-opening documentary series called Paradise On Hold, which you can read more about here.